FuelFighter/Motor_Controller_2020/README.md

 # Motor_Controller_2020
-Blew up during testing, deleted for the safety of others
+Damaged the motors badly during testing, deleted for the safety of others